syncfusion-content/xamarin-docs/Xamarin/SfNavigationDrawer/Getting-Started.md

 # Getting Started

-This section provides overview for working with Essential NavigationDrawer for Xamarin Forms.
+This section provides overview for working with Essential NavigationDrawer for Xamarin.Forms.
 You can walk through the entire process of creating an NavigationDrawer.

 ![](images/getting-started.png)